 You should contact your health insurance company directly to confirm that the services you are interested in are covered, and what, if any, out-of-pocket costs you are required to pay.
 We can also help you determine if your insurance will be accepted and what your visit will cost when you make an appointment or come in for care.
 Please be sure to bring your insurance card to your visit.

 With or without insurance, you can always come to us for your health care.
 Click here for more information.

 What populations do you serve?

-Every year, we see nearly 50,000 patient visits and an additional 10,000 people through education and outreach.
+Every year, we see over 60,000 patient visits and over 10,000 people through education and outreach.